Smooth Yamabe invariant and surgery: Introduction

-\emph{Acknowledgments.} The authors want to thank the Max Planck Institute for Gravitational Physics in Potsdam for its hospitality, its support, and its friendly working conditions which had an important impact on this article.
+The authors want to thank the Max Planck Institute for Gravitational Physics in Potsdam for its hospitality, its support, and its friendly working conditions which had an important impact on this article.
 We thank Andreas Hermann for the numerical computation of the equivariant version of $\La_{4,1}$ mentioned in Section \ref{subsec.La.speculation}.
 We also thank Kazuo Akutagawa for interesting discussions and insightful comments.
+Finally, we want to express our deep thanks to the anonymous referee whose many valuable remarks have helped us greatly to improve the paper.